jakubknejzlik/node-notificator/README.md

 var messageData = {key:'value'}

-var receiver = {}; // use your own model logic, this object is sent to getDestinations method as receiver (you can use for example sequelize object). notificator.notify('test',receiver,messageData,{channels:['gcm']})
+// use your own model logic, this object is sent to getDestinations method as receiver (you can use for example sequelize object).
+// also accepts array of receivers var receiver = {};
+notificator.notify('test',receiver,messageData,{channels:['gcm']})
     .then(done)
     .catch(done)

 // or to notify directly
-notificator.notifyDestination('test','email','john.doe@example.com',messageData)
+var destination = 'john.doe@example.com'; // also accepts array
+notificator.notifyDestination('test','email',destination,messageData)
     .then(done)
     .catch(done)